lucatume/wp-browser/docs/default-configuration.md

 ## Version control and continuous integration

-The `tests/_wordpress` directory is a full WordPress installation: do not commit it, add it to your `.gitignore`.
-Commit instead the files that describe the environment so it can be rebuilt anywhere:
+The `tests/_wordpress` directory is a full WordPress installation: do not commit it. `init wpbrowser` writes a `tests/_wordpress/.gitignore` that ignores its contents, so it is never committed and is restored with `dev:rebuild`.
+Ignore the rest of the rebuildable directories in your project `.gitignore` as usual (Codeception already ignores `tests/_output`):

 ```
 # .gitignore
 /vendor/
-/tests/_wordpress/
-/tests/_output/
 ```

-Commit `codeception.yml`, the `tests/*.suite.yml` files, `tests/.env` and the database
-fixture `tests/Support/Data/dump.sql` together with your plugin or theme code and tests.
+Commit the files that describe the environment: `codeception.yml`, the `tests/*.suite.yml` files, `tests/.env` and the database fixture `tests/Support/Data/dump.sql`, together with your plugin or theme code and tests.

 On a fresh clone, or on a CI runner, rebuild the `tests/_wordpress` installation with a single command: